PeterHolderrieth/Visualizing_backpropagation/README.md

 # Visualizing backpropagation

-This repostiory serves as an illustration for the famous backpropagation algorithm, one ofthe most important machine learning algorithm.
+This repostiory serves as an illustration for the classical backpropagation algorithm, one of the most important machine learning algorithm.
 It is meant to be useful for students studying the subject.
 We provide:

 1. A **visualization** tool for neural networks
 2. A visualization tool for the **training** of neural networks giving illustrative videos.